 The Welcome Corps incorporates lessons learned from emergency response efforts for refugees, asylees, and humanitarian parolees—including those overseen by the Department of Homeland Security.
 With the Welcome Corps the Department of State has established private sponsorship as a permanent resettlement pathway for refugees seeking to rebuild their lives in the United States.

 Sponsoring Refugees.
 Strengthening Communities.

-Refugees being resettled in the United States receive initial assistance and basic services through the USRAP in one of two ways: through professional resettlement agencies or by private sponsors through the Welcome Corps.
+Refugees being resettled in the United States receive initial assistance and basic services through the USRAP in one of two ways: through professional resettlement agencies or by sponsor groups through the Welcome Corps.

-Working in groups of at least five individuals, private sponsors come together as a community to collectively support refugees’ resettlement and integration as they build new lives in the United States.
-The Welcome Corps provides private sponsors with access to tools and resources as well as ongoing guidance from resettlement experts throughout the sponsorship period.
+Working in groups of at least five individuals, sponsors come together as a community to collectively support refugees’ resettlement and integration as they build new lives in the United States.
+The Welcome Corps provides sponsor groups with access to tools and resources as well as ongoing guidance from resettlement experts throughout the sponsorship period.

-In addition to providing core private sponsorship services, private sponsors connect refugee newcomers directly to their communities, helping them build a social network, become self-sufficient, and gain a stronger sense of belonging.
+In addition to providing core sponsorship services, sponsor groups connect refugee newcomers directly to their communities, helping them build a social network, become self-sufficient, and gain a stronger sense of belonging.
 These shared acts of welcome strengthen communities and build support for refugee protection by directly involving private citizens in refugee resettlement.

 A first-of-its kind program for refugee students, the Welcome Corps on Campus links higher education access to resettlement through the USRAP, which provides a path to permanent legal status in the United States.
 Participating U.S. higher education institutions enroll refugee students in degree programs, and campus sponsor groups commit to supporting their resettlement through private sponsorship.
 Together, they play an instrumental role in refugee students’ journey towards long-term integration in the United States.

 Welcome Corps at Work